Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Proof of theorem

 At the beginning of this subsection, we first prove that the decoding error of $X^n$ is small.
 It is sufficient to show that one can construct a code for AVCs under the average error criterion to reliably decode $X^n$, and the remaining error analysis can be found in \cite{csiszar1988capacity}.
-To obtain the error bound on the decoding of $X^n$, we have
+To obtain the error bound on the decoding of $X^n$, it is sufficient to consider

-It remains to argue the distribution of $L$.
-Note that by our codings scheme, for block $c$, $L_c$ is determined by the $U^n_c$, which is the lossy description of the channel state $S^n_{c-1}$ from the previous block $c-1$.
-The distribution of $L_ c$ satisfies